daibangcam/gesture-controlled-robot-arduino/README.md

 ## Example animations

-Watch it on YouTube [Image Animation](https://youtu.be/mHv-YXXXko8)
+Watch it on YouTube [Arduino Gesture Robot](https://youtu.be/mHv-YXXXko8)